The 25 Biggest U.S. IPOs of All Time

 Alibaba’s early days were challenging – funding was difficult to come by as tech companies were folding left and right in the dot-com bubble bust – the company still got traction and eventually built a powerful ecosystem.
 By the time it launched its 2014 IPO, the company was earning roughly $3.8 billion in annual net income, from 279 million active buyers.

 Alibaba’s business has since spread to other areas such as cloud computing, digital media and even self-driving vehicles.
 That has driven a roughly 110% return in just four years, and turned Alibaba into one of the 10 largest U.S.-traded stocks by market cap.

-Is the Stock Market Closed for the Fourth of July?
+Is the Stock Market Closed on Labor Day?

 5 High-Yield Mutual Funds With a Human Touch